 Jesus answered, “Very truly I tell you, no one can enter the kingdom of God unless they are born of water and the Spirit.
 Flesh gives birth to flesh, but the Spirit gives birth to spirit.
 You should not be surprised at my saying, ‘You must be born again.’
 The wind blows wherever it pleases.
 You hear its sound, but you cannot tell where it comes from or where it is going.
 So it is with everyone born of the Spirit.”
 (John 3:3-8)

-Everyone born of the Spirit seeks light and truth and comes to Christ.
+Everyone who is born again (born of water and born of the Spirit) seeks light and truth and comes to Christ:

 “Whoever lives by the truth comes into the light, so that it may be seen plainly that what they have done has been done in the sight of God.”
 (John 3:21)

-However, those not born of the Spirit (spiritually dead) don’t come to Christ because they are afraid that Christ will expose the bad things they’ve done: “Everyone who does evil hates the light, and will not come into the light for fear that their deeds will be exposed.”
+However, those who have not been born again don’t come to Christ because they are afraid that Christ will expose the bad things they’ve done: “Everyone who does evil hates the light, and will not come into the light for fear that their deeds will be exposed.”
 (John 3:20)